mullaney/improvtree/README.md

 This application requires `docker` and `docker-compose`.

+## Setup

+You'll need to setup your database:

+`scripts/rake db:setup`

+Then you can move on to the Common Workflow below.

-## Development
+## Common Development Workflow

 To run a server:

 `scripts/serve`

-Starts postgresql, redis, and rails.
+That command tarts postgresql, redis, and rails.

 This will be available at localhost:3000

+To run `rails` or `rake` commands:

 `scripts/rails [command]`

+`scripts/rake[command]`

 Runs regular rails commands inside the docker vm.
 Will print out help.